I’ve been grooming professionally for nearly 10 years. As you can imagine, I’ve witnessed my fair share of stinky dogs.

 The West Highland Terrier (or “Westie” for short) is a lovable handful but perfect for the right owners.
 They’re excitable, clever, and often mischievous (but it’s all in good fun).

 Westie’s have a high amount of energy to burn off, which can be addressed with daily playtime, walks, and fun training.
 These are highly social dogs, and absolutely thrive with a full-time playful companion.

-Whippets are truly the least smelly of dogs, and are practically odorless.
-Their short coat means minimal shedding and grooming.
+Whippets are truly the least smelly of dogs, so much so that they are practically odourless.
+Their short coat also means minimal shedding and grooming.